Faith-moses/Faith-moses/README.md

 I am a Business and Data Analyst with a Statistics background and ongoing MSc Data Science course at Manchester Metropolitan University.

-Currently working as a Data Analyst with Mr. Seun Ajao (Associate Professor in Data Science at Manchester Metropolitan University), contributing to machine learning, analytics, and business intelligence projects.
+Currently contributing to analytics and machine learning projects at Manchester Metropolitan University, working on predictive modelling and data-driven research involving fake news content classification using content and metadata features for AI models.

 I also contribute to analytics projects with Betechified Africa and DecodeLabs, working on educational analytics and e-commerce analytics projects.